 The Pharaoh Hound is thought to be one of the oldest domesticated breeds in the world with similar hounds having been around since the Ancient Egyptians.
 However the exact origins of the breed remain a bit of a mystery.
 With this said artefacts have been found in Pharaoh's tombs and hieroglyphs on walls show a similar type of hound that could well be the Pharaoh's Hounds ancestor.

-In ancient times, these hounds were used to hunt small game, but they were also the loyal companions of Pharaohs.
+It was in the 1950s that the remains of a hunting dog were discovered while excavating Queen Her-Neith’s tomb in Saqqara.
+The skeletal remains are very similar to that of the Pharaoh Hound.
+In ancient times these hounds were used to hunt small game but they were also the loyal companions of Pharaohs.
 Some people believe these hounds were introduced to Malta by the Phoenicians when they occupied the island in 1000 BC.
-With this said, there is some evidence of the breed originating in Malta and that they were taken to Egypt by travellers and traders in ancient times.
-Today, the Pharaoh Hound is Malta's national dog and are known as the Kelb Tal-Fenek, which literally translated means 'Dog of the rabbit'.
+With this said there is some evidence of the breed originating in Malta and that they were taken to Egypt by travellers and traders in ancient times.
+Today the Pharaoh Hound is Malta's national dog and are known as the Kelb Tal-Fenek which literally translated means 'Dog of the rabbit'.

-When it comes to their coat, the Pharaoh Hound boasts having a short and very glossy coat that can be anything from quite fine and close to the touch right through to having a slightly harsher feel to it.
-Accepted breed colours are as follows:
+When it comes to their coat the Pharaoh Hound boasts having a short and very glossy coat that can be anything from quite fine and close to the touch right through to having a slightly harsher feel to it.
+The accepted breed colours for Kennel Club registration are as follows:

 Pharaoh Hounds should have a white tip to their tail as well as a white star on their chests.
 Dogs are allowed to have a bit of white on their toes and a very slight white blaze is allowed on the centre of their faces.